Engaging sponsored posts: Storytelling for tech leaders

 Solely pointing fingers outward signals that companies have failed to harness internal growth opportunities and adapt their strategy.
 However scary, tech leaders should confront internal shortcomings and address tactical stumbles in their sponsored posts.
 When they achieve the balance between external factors and internal challenges, they show transparency and willingness to own up to their mistakes.
 This is paramount to building trust with the audience.
 What’s more, recognizing internal issues makes room for growth, improvement and strategic adjustment.
 It helps cultivate a more resilient and adaptable brand image.

-Although there is some variation between these extremes, many advertorials are based on these two formulaic structures.
+Although there is some variation between these extremes, many sponsored posts are based on these two formulaic structures.
 The tone and voice used in most pieces are so similar that they feel like clones.
 In a nutshell, they’re shackled to tired templates and lack a distinctive style.
 To put it more informally, they’re totally blah.

 According to a Harvard Business Review study, CEOs are always on, and there’s always more to be done.
 The leaders who participated in the study worked 9.7 hours per weekday, on average.
 They conducted business on 79% of weekend days, putting in an average of 3.9 hours daily, and on 70% of vacation days, averaging 2.4 hours daily.
 Not only is the job of a corporate leader relentless, but writing a story that builds brand awareness, establishes credibility and generates leads in a way that sounds organic isn’t something that comes naturally to many tech executives (unless they have a marketing background and most of them don’t).

-Plus, the process is multilayered which can be overwhelming.
+mmmmPlus, the process is multilayered which can be overwhelming.
 Writing sponsored posts is more complex than pulling up a chair to collect one’s thoughts and start throwing words on the page.
-Before writing any editorial content such as newsletter or a blog, tech executives, like any other writers, need to research the target audience, online publication guidelines and decide if the story’s focus aligns with readers’ interests.
+Before writing any editorial content such as newsletter or a blog, tech executives, like any other writers, need to research the target audience, trade publication guidelines and decide if the story’s focus aligns with readers’ interests.
 It’s not a straightforward task with a guaranteed outcome which can impede its start and eventual delivery.

 Once tech leaders start drafting their advertorial, they must gather lots of crude data, insights and anecdotes before sculpting these ingredients into a piece of writing that lures readers.
 In successful sponsored posts, writers curate every word in order to strike the balance between promotional messaging and editorial content that holds readers’ attention.
-In my mind, there are three overarching rules that tech leaders must follow in order to avoid writing advertorials that are easily forgotten:
+In my mind, there are three overarching rules that tech leaders must follow in order to avoid writing sponsored posts that are easily forgotten:

 The itch to impress others comes from our need for acceptance and validation.
 We’re all guilty of it to some extent.
 But following this urge won’t land you in the zone of crisp sales copy.
 It will irrefutably lead you to writing a line after line of politically mindful, overworked phrases that sacrifice depth and originality for fleeting approval.
 Good writing always has a bold streak in it.
-Let me quote the American playwright and novelist, Thornton Wilder, who said it in even simpler terms: “If you write to impress it will always be bad, but if you write to express it will be good.”
-While tech leaders aren’t competing with playwrights and fiction writers, they could borrow a page out of their book, despite the veil of promotional guise.
-It will serve them well.

-• Share personal details.
 During a client meeting a few years ago, the company’s founder dropped a bombshell about the company’s first anniversary.
 “All two of us on payroll were celebrating.
 And we were in a car.”
-Why not use memorabilia like this in an advertorial?
+Why not use memorabilia like this in sponsored posts?
 I also came across a sponsored post written by a seasoned tech professional but have, unfortunately, lost track of it since.
 The story has lingered with me because the writer shared details of his early career pursuit of making it in the recording industry in the 1990s.
 It gave the story a compelling arc, and you could sense his youthful hunger to succeed, which drew you in further.
 Everyone can dig up similar cool moments from their lives — like closing your first big sale in a coffee shop or launching your website from your dorm room.
 They’re original, relatable and there’s an element of organic surprise that keeps people reading.

 Unforgettable advertorial examples that sell